adsforce/docs/docs/en/media-source-configurations/ironSource/README.md

 >
 > * All parameters added in this page will only generate a **tracking link**;
 > * This tracking link is only available for IronSource;
-> * You can more in-depth analyze your product using the tracking link.
+> * You can in-depth analyze your product using the tracking link.

 ![3](3.png)